What You Can Do To Reduce the Carbon Footprint of Your Website

 1. Server side render and prerender

 Server Side rendering is an old concept that most of you would be familiar with.
-The concept seems to contradict advice offered in the previous sections about moving closer to your customers by using edge computing.
+The concept seems to contradict the advice offered in the previous sections about moving closer to your customers by using edge computing.
 Let’s understand with a quick example.

-Suppose you have a web application which uses a modern framework like React or Angular JS.
+Suppose you have a web application that uses a modern framework like React or Angular JS.
 When you open your website, you also download the Angular and React Library/Frameworks, execute them on your browser and then these frameworks render the HTML that your browser understands.
 Suppose the framework execution takes 1 sec on average and your site is visited by 100k visitors in a month, this accumulates to 100k seconds of computation wasted.

 What about the benefit of having a web application?
-Many modern frameworks support both server side rendering and operate as a web application executing the browser itself once loaded.
+Many modern frameworks support both server-side rendering and operate as a web application executing the browser itself once loaded.
 So, your first page load time is reduced and once the first page is loaded you get all benefits of web application.

 What if you don’t have a web application and have a WordPress website or a woo-commerce store?
 Extensions like Jetpack and Total cache have you covered.
 They generate the HTML version of your complete website and cache it.
 This is called prerendering.
 It is a powerful tool to make your website fast while avoiding any computations.

-Keep in mind that everytime we talk about reduction in computation, you can essentially save money on server cost as well.
+Keep in mind that every time we talk about reduction in computation, you can essentially save money on server cost as well.